Automattic/vip-go-node/src/newrelic/README.md

 # VIP Go New Relic integration

 ## Initialization
+New Relic's package (`newrelic`) is a peer dependency of this module.
+This means, in order to use it, you need to install it manually.
+This ensures we're not obliging you to use a specific version, but will use whatever version you're using already.

-In order to use the New Relic integration, you need to call it before starting your application (preferably the first line of your main `app.js` or `index.js`).
+Once installed, you need to call our `newrelic` module before starting your application (preferably the first line of your main `app.js` or `index.js`).
 New Relic needs to bootstrap itself before your application in order to work properly.

 To initialize the integration:
 ``` js